shwetanshusingh2/new/README.md

-# Tags Creation , Insertion and Deletion
+# Tags Creation , Insertion and Deletion :Testing
 This project adds 2000 object files to s3 bucket.
 Once added , the objects are given specific taggings .
 Based on these taggings , some objects are deleted successfully.
 # Files